tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 ```

-Try reloading the front end in browser,
+Now try reloading the front end in browser.
+If the page is still up, refresh the page.
+If you closed it, restart the
+server using:

 ```bash
 npm start